-It’s been two days since the charming legend, Shashi Kapoor left for his heavenly abode at the age of 79 and his adorers and contemporaries are now coming to terms with his departure and penning odes to commemorate him.
-Simi Garewal, Indian actress and talk show hostess says that her Siddhartha costar was perfect.
+It’s been two years since the charming legend, Shashi Kapoor left for his heavenly abode at the age of 79.
+His adorers and contemporaries still remember him fondly and they have penned odes for the veteran actor.
+Simi Garewal, Indian actor and talk show host, says that her Siddhartha costar was perfect.

-As she bared her heart to a newspaper, she revealed quite a few personal reminiscences.
+As she bared her heart to a newspaper some time back, she revealed quite a few personal reminiscences.
 Simi shined a light on a few things about the actor/producer that we all may not be privy to.

 She spoke about the kindness of the Raj Kapoor family.